simonjellvert/goal-diggers/README.md

 #### HTML

-The **HTML** code is tested in W3 Validator and passed with only one warning:
+The **Home page** code is tested in W3 Validator and passed with only one warning:

 - The **404 Error** page is warning for the H1 on line 20, which is a bit wierd because it doesen't give me the same warning on the other html pages, which uses the same code.